teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-helen-mode/xbdghk-letter-to-helen-languages.md

 │ unity,                                                                       │
 │                                                                              │
-│ kae3g - learning to trust multiplicity, release attachment to one true way, │ │ let fluency mean options rather than rigid commitment                       │ │                                                                              │
-│ grain: xbdghk (2 of 1,235,520)                                             > │
+│ kae3g - learning to trust multiplicity, release attachment to one true way, │ │ let fluency mean options rather than rigid commitment, trust that speaking  │ │ multiple dialects enriches rather than dilutes understanding                │ │                                                                              │ │ grain: xbdghk (2 of 1,235,520)                                             > │
 │                                                                              │